apache/cassandra/doc/source/getting_started/installing.rst

 - **NOTE**: *Experimental* support for Java 11 was added in Cassandra 4.0 (`CASSANDRA-9608 <https://issues.apache.org/jira/browse/CASSANDRA-9608>`__).
   Running Cassandra on Java 11 is *experimental*.
 Do so at your own risk.
 For more information, see `NEWS.txt <https://github.com/apache/cassandra/blob/trunk/NEWS.txt>`__.
-- For using cqlsh, the latest version of `Python 2.7 <https://www.python.org/downloads/>`__ or Python 3.6+.
+- For using cqlsh, the latest version of `Python 3.6+ <https://www.python.org/downloads/>`__ or Python 2.7 (support deprecated).
 To verify that you have the correct version of Python installed, type ``python --version``.

 Choosing an installation method